-- 3.1 Graduates are able to describe wicked problems that a solution is desired for, while taking account of the system boundaries, and to defend this description against the parties involved. - 3.2 Graduates have the creativity and synthetic skills with respect to design solutions to (case-related) problems, also in a challenge-based manner, involving a (SMART) design of action upon having engaged with and researched the problems underlying the challenge. - 3.3 Graduates are able to formulate a design for action, programme, policy, project or recommendations for environmental, energy or water management and/or governance issues in their context, based on integrated knowledge.
+- 3.1 Graduates are able to describe wicked problems that a solution is desired for, while taking account of the system boundaries, and to defend this description against the parties involved. - 3.2 Graduates are divergent and flexible thinkers and have synthetic skills with respect to original and innovative design solutions to (case-related) problems, also in a challenge-based manner, involving a (SMART) design of action upon having engaged with and researched the challenge. - 3.3 Graduates are able to formulate a design for action, programme, policy, project or recommendations for environmental, energy or water management and/or governance issues in their context, based on integrated knowledge.

-4 Demonstration of a scientific approach
+4. Demonstration of a scientific approach

 Graduates can apply a systematic approach, characterised by the development and use of scientific theories, models and coherent interpretations, demonstrate a critical attitude, and have insight into the social science and its relationship with technology and natural resources.

-- 4.1 Graduates are able to critically examine existing theories, models or interpretations in the area of their graduation subject. - 4.2 Graduates are skilled in understanding and modelling complex adaptive social-ecological and socio-technical systems, to critically choose between relevant analytical techniques, and to adapt such techniques for their own use. - 4.3 Graduates have insight into the relationships between natural resources and socio-technical processes and have knowledge about current debates on these relationships. - 4.4 Graduates have insight into (the current debates about) the scientific practice (research system, relation with clients, publication systems, the importance of integrity, providing proper credits and references, etc.) and are able to apply this in their own work.
+4.1 Graduates are able to give a balanced answer that points out strengths and weaknesses also by comparison of existing theories existing theories, models or interpretations in the area of their graduation subject.
+4.2 Graduates are skilled in understanding and modelling complex adaptive social-ecological and socio-technical systems, to critically choose between relevant analytical techniques, and to adapt such techniques for their own use.
+4.3 Graduates have insight into the relationships between natural resources and socio-technical processes and have knowledge about current debates on these relationships.
+4.4 Graduates have insight into (the current debates about) the scientific practice (research system, relation with clients, publication systems, the importance of integrity, providing proper credits and references, etc.) and are able to apply this in their own work.

-5 Demonstration of basic intellectual skills
+5. Demonstration of basic intellectual skills